 Brush Prairie is a very small town located in the state of Washington.
 With a population of 2,731 people and three constituent neighborhoods, Brush Prairie is the 169th largest community in Washington.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.18% of the workforce.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.03% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Brush Prairie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brush Prairie residents report their race to be White, followed by Asian.
-Important ancestries of people in Brush Prairie include German, English, Norwegian, Irish, and Romanian.
+Important ancestries of people in Brush Prairie include German, English, Swedish, Irish, and Norwegian.

 The most common language spoken in Brush Prairie is English.
 Other important languages spoken here include Slavic languages and Other Indo-European.